Assertion and Reason Based Questions Rise of Nationalism in Europe Class 10| History Chapter 1

 Ans. (ii) Both A and R are true but R is not the correct explanation of A.

-Reason (R): These were to represent the nation.
+Reason (R): They represented the nation.

 Ans. (i) Both A and R are true and R is the correct explanation of A.